 In the event of extenuating circumstances such as severe injury, prolonged illness, death, or other circumstances beyond the student's control that prohibit completion of a course(s) or program of study, the institution may waive the payment of remaining tuition and fees, and/or repayment of institutional scholarships or funds, in total or in part.
-(The institution does not have authority to waive repayment of federal funds.)
-Details will be determined jointly by the Seminary's chief administrative officer and the institution's chief financial officer, based upon official documentation of the extenuating circumstances supplied by the student or the student's family (e.g., physician's statement, death certificate, notarized narrative).
+(Erskine does not have authority to waive repayment of federal funds.)
+Details will be determined jointly by the Seminary's chief administrative officer and Erskine's chief financial officer, based upon official documentation of the extenuating circumstances supplied by student or student's family (e.g., physician's statement, death certificate, notarized narrative).
 A decision will ordinarily be communicated in writing within thirty (30) days of receipt of the required documentation.